-In accordance with Chapter 5 of the Tax code and Section 403.203 of the Texas Government Code, once every two years, the State Comptroller's Property Tax Division (PTD) conducts a property value study (PVS) in each appraisal district to determine the degree of uniformity and the median level of appraisals by the appraisal district within each major category of property.
+In accordance with Chapter 5 of the Tax Code and Section 403.203 of the Texas Government Code, once every two years, the State Comptroller's Property Tax Division (PTD) conducts a property value study (PVS) in each appraisal district to determine the degree of uniformity and the median level of appraisal by the appraisal district within each major category of property.
 As part of this study, the Comptroller is required to apply appropriate standard statistical analysis techniques to data collected as part of the study of school district taxable values.
-The methodology used in the property value study includes stratified samples to improve sample representativeness and techniques or procedures of measuring uniformity.
-This study utilizes statistical analysis of sold properties (sales ratio studies) and appraisals of unsold properties (appraisal ratio studies) as a basis for assessment ratio reporting.
-The reported measures include median levels of appraisal, the coefficient of dispersion (COD) around the median level of appraisal, the percentage of properties within 10% of the median, the percentage of properties within 25% of the median, and price-related differential (PRD) for properties overall by state category (i.e., categories A, B, C, D, F and L).
+The methodology used in the property value study includes stratified samples to improve sample representativeness and techniques or procedures for measuring uniformity.
+This study utilizes statistical analysis of sold properties (sales ratio studies) and appraisals of unsold properties (appraisal ratio studies) as a basis for value ratio reporting.
+The reported measures include median levels of appraisal, coefficient of dispersion (COD) around the median level of appraisal, percentage of properties within 10% of the median, percentage of properties within 25% of the median, and price-related differential (PRD) for properties overall by state category (i.e., categories A, B, C, D, F and L).

-There are 21 independent school districts in CCAD for which appraisal rolls are annually developed.
-The preliminary results of this study are released in January in the year following the year of appraisement.
-The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) in the following July of each year.
+There are 22 independent school districts in CCAD for which appraisal rolls are annually developed.
+The preliminary results of the PVS are released in January of the year following the tax year being studied.
+The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) the following July.
 This outside (third party) ratio study provides additional assistance to the CAD in determining areas of market activity or changing market conditions.

-Alternately from the PVS, once every two years, the Comptroller is required to review the governance, taxpayer assistance, operating and appraisal standards, procedures, and methodology used by each appraisal District, to determine compliance with generally accepted standards, procedures, and methodologies.
-At the conclusion of the review, the Comptroller releases the performance of the review to the appraisal district.
+Alternately from the PVS, once every two years, the Comptroller is required to review the governance, taxpayer assistance, operating and appraisal standards, procedures, and methodology used by each appraisal district, to determine compliance with generally accepted standards, procedures, and methodologies.
+At the conclusion of the review, the Comptroller releases the performance of the MAP review to the appraisal district.